AmirMahdiGholipour/eye_tracking-keyboard/README.md

 ## 💠 How To Use

-- Run program in CMD by
+- Go to project's folder in CMD and run program by

 ```
 - python eye_tracking.py